moadel321/Agents-Factory-V2/DOCUMENTATION.md

 - **Nodes:** Represent states in the conversation.
 Each node becomes a dedicated `Agent` class in the generated code.
     - **Conversation Nodes:** Engage in dialogue with the user.
     - **Function Nodes:** Execute backend logic (e.g., send an SMS, transfer a call) via LiveKit `AgentTask`s.
-- **Edges:** Represent the transitions between nodes.
-Each edge becomes a `@function_tool` that the LLM can call to move the conversation forward.
+- **Edges:** Represent transitions between nodes.
+Each edge becomes a `@function_tool` the LLM calls to move forward.
 - **FlowState:** A central `dataclass` bound to `session.userdata` that holds all collected information, task results, and the conversation path.
 - **BaseFlowAgent:** A generated base class that centralizes all common logic, such as plugin initialization (STT, TTS, LLM) and utilities.

+### Declarative node‑level capture and tools (current design)

+- Conversation nodes with declared captures generate a single `collect(...)` tool:
+  - Typed parameters (enum/string/number/boolean; lists via `multi: true`).
+  - Writes values into `FlowState.slots`.
+  - Auto‑advances when the node has exactly one outgoing edge; otherwise returns and awaits an explicit edge tool.
+- For nodes without captures, only edge tools are generated.
+- Multi‑edge routing: the central router does not pick an edge; the LLM must call the chosen edge tool.

 ---